 This is particularly relevant for generations of mobile networking and cellular technology.
-In the case of fourth-generation wireless vs. fifth-generation wireless, 5G aims to not only surpass 4G network capabilities, but meet and exceed 4G's goals for general speeds, latency and density.
+In the case of 4G vs. 5G, 5G aims to not only surpass 4G network capabilities, but also meet and exceed 4G's goals for general speeds, latency and density.

-The 4G era saw the innovation of various networking trends, such as IoT growth, increasing numbers of smartphones, and remote and mobile workforces.
-These trends advanced immensely throughout the 2010s, creating a need to support faster speeds and greater cell density.
-Enter 5G, which many pundits hope will address the issues 4G introduced.
+The 4G era saw the innovation of various networking trends, such as IoT growth, greater numbers of smartphones, and remote and mobile workforces.
+These trends advanced throughout the 2010s, which created a need to support faster speeds and greater cell density.
+Pundits hope the latest generation, 5G, addresses the issues 4G introduced.

-Before organizations jump on the 5G bandwagon, however, they must understand the differences between 4G vs. 5G network architectures and determine how both architectures could affect business operations.
+As organizations consider 5G, they must understand the differences between 4G and 5G network architectures and determine how both architectures could affect business operations.
 This feature dives deep into those differences and discusses what these key differentiators mean for organizations globally.

-4G.
-Fourth-generation wireless is 5G's predecessor and the fourth generation of mobile network technology.
+4G is the fourth generation of mobile network technology and 5G's predecessor.
 In the 2010s, 4G reigned as the latest, most innovative generation of cellular technology and reached ubiquity within the decade.
 Some of 4G's promises included enhanced cell density, improved VoIP capabilities and greater bandwidth.

-5G.
-Fifth-generation wireless is the latest generation of cellular network technology.
-Small, early deployments began in the late 2010s, but 5G will not reach ubiquity until the mid-2020s.
-Touted benefits of 5G include faster network speeds and real-time communication capabilities.
+5G is the latest generation of cellular network technology.
+Small, early deployments began in the late 2010s, but carriers are still developing their 5G infrastructure.
+Benefits of 5G include faster network speeds and real-time communication capabilities.

 How does 5G work?

-5G also introduces another new standard called 5G New Radio (NR) that aims to replace LTE.
-5G NR will build off LTE's best capabilities and bring new benefits, such as increased energy savings for connected devices and enhanced connectivity.
+5G also introduces another new standard called 5G New Radio (5G NR) that aims to replace LTE.
+5G NR builds off LTE's best capabilities and brings new benefits, such as increased energy savings for connected devices and enhanced connectivity.

-In addition, 5G can operate on a new high-frequency spectrum -- millimeter wave (mmWave) -- which operates on wavelengths between 30 GHz and 300 GHz, compared to 4G LTE's wavelengths of under 6 GHz.
+5G can also operate on a new high-frequency spectrum -- millimeter wave (mmWave) -- which operates on wavelengths between 30 GHz and 300 GHz, compared to 4G LTE's wavelengths of under 6 GHz.
 Due to the mmWave spectrum, 5G requires new small cell base stations to operate and function.

-The key differences between 4G vs. 5G network architecture include the following:
+The key differences between 4G and 5G network architecture include the following:

-Latency.
 The biggest difference between 4G and 5G is latency.
-5G promises low latency under 5 milliseconds, while 4G latency ranges from 60 ms to 98 ms. In addition, with lower latency comes advancements in other areas, such as faster download speeds.
+5G can offer low latency under 5 milliseconds, while 4G latency ranges from 60 ms to 98 ms. Lower latency brings advancements in other areas, such as faster download speeds.

-Base stations.
-Another key difference between 4G vs. 5G is the most common base station required to transmit signals.
+Another key difference between 4G and 5G is the base station required to transmit signals.
 Like its predecessors, 4G transmits signals from cell towers.
-However, 5G uses small cell technology, due to its faster speeds and mmWave frequency bands, so carriers will deploy high-band 5G in small cells about the size of pizza boxes in multiple locations.
-5G will still use cell towers for its lower frequency spectrums as well.
+However, 5G uses small cell technology, due to its faster speeds and mmWave frequency bands, so carriers are deploying high-band 5G in small cells about the size of pizza boxes in multiple locations.
+5G still uses cell towers for its lower-frequency spectrums as well.

 Carriers must deploy small cells in various areas due to the mmWave frequency.
 While the frequency is higher than cellular technology has seen so far, mmWave has weaker signals that travel across shorter distances.
 Small cell stations must be placed frequently in 5G-capable areas to ensure the signals reach users and businesses.

-OFDM encoding.
-OFDM is used to split different wireless signals into separate channels to avoid interference, which also provides greater bandwidth.
+OFDM splits different wireless signals into separate channels to avoid interference, which also provides greater bandwidth.
 Because OFDM encodes data on different frequencies, this can bolster 4G and 5G download speeds, as these networks would have their own signal channels rather than a shared one between them.
-4G uses 20 MHz channels, while 5G will use 100 MHz to 800 MHz channels.
+4G uses up to 20 MHz channels, while 5G uses 100 MHz to 800 MHz channels.

-Cell density.
 Small cell technology enables 5G to provide more cell density and enhance network capacity.
-While these were also promises of 4G, 5G will hopefully succeed where its predecessor falls short, as 4G never completely met its high goals for general speeds.
-With 5G, networks will be denser, which means they have more capacity to support more users and connected devices, leading to increased mobile device and connection capacity.
+While these were also promises of 4G, 5G will likely succeed where its predecessor falls short, as 4G never completely met its high goals for general speeds.
+5G networks have increased density, which means they have more capacity to support more users and connected devices, leading to increased mobile device and connection capacity.

-Despite the touted advancements of 5G, its promises won't arrive on day one.
-Carriers will take time to work out the flaws and discrepancies 5G could create.
+Despite the advancements of 5G, some of its expectations have fallen short.
+Carriers are taking time to work out the flaws and complexity 5G creates.
 Organizations shouldn't immediately expect the best of the best, network engineer Lee Badman said.

 5G expectations vs. reality